Suhas7/361C-TermProject/readme.md

 ## Graphs

-Note: Each plotted time is the average of 5 executions.
+Note: Each plotted time is the average of 5 executions of the code on the ECE Linux Virtual Machines.

 ![Performance on increasingly sized datasets](/graphs/8threadsorting.png)